Day-to-day log of the 2009 search season: 9-16-08 to 10-10-08, 11-6-08 to 11-15-08, 1-26-09 to 4-1-09

 1-30-09.
 I did a stakeout at a split in a bayou that provides a good view in three directions.
 While at the stakeout, I got an idea for an approach that is intermediate between staying on the ground and climbing above the surrounding canopy.
 Midstory climbs require much less rope (lugging 200 feet of rope can be exhausting), don't require exceptionally tall trees (making them possible just about anywhere), and aren't as exhausting as canopy climbs (making multiple climbs per day possible).
 Midstory climbs don't provide views out to long distances, but the view can usually be greatly improved just by climbing above the low vegetation (especially in winter).

 1-31-09.
 I woke up to the calls of a Great Horned Owl and saw it perched just after pulling out of the driveway.
 I wonder if it was preying on the abundant Nutria in that area.
 While crossing the I-10 bridge just before dawn, I saw a spectacular fog that covered all but the tops of the trees.
-It would have been a great photo just after sunrise, but it would be very dangerous to stop on the bridge and I didn't want to delay getting into the swamp.
-I took my first kayak ride since November but wasn't able to go as far as I had hoped due to the low water level.
-Later on, Gretchen took me for a boat ride up to the area of Bob O'Brien's sighting in November, and we finished the day off with a stakeout near Tree 8.
+It would have been a great photo just after sunrise, but it would be very dangerous to stop on the bridge and I didn’t want to delay getting into the swamp.
+I took my first kayak ride since November but wasn’t able to go as far as I had hoped due to the low water level.
+Later on, Gretchen took me for a boat ride up the East Pearl, and we finished the day off with a stakeout near Tree 8.
 It was a gorgeous day, with lots of bird activity even in the middle of the afternoon.

 2-1-09.
 I hate to miss a day in the swamp at this time of year, but my left knee and right foot need a rest.
 Shortly after I passed through the south gate at Stennis, a Bobcat loped across the road right in front of me.